Stocks slip, oil prices turn lower as uncertainty continues

 “The Fed will likely acknowledge the higher food and energy costs, but also acknowledge that there’s little to nothing that monetary policy can do about it,” he said as oil and wheat prices have surged following Russian President Vladimir Putin’s decision to invade Ukraine.
 “Monetary policy can’t get Putin to back down.”

 The yield on the 10-year Treasury, which tracks expectations for inflation and economic growth, wavered immediately after the inflation report’s release.
-It was recently at 2%, up from 1.94% late Wednesday.
+It rose to 2% from 1.94% late Wednesday.

-The two-year Treasury yield, which moves more on expectations of what the Federal Reserve will do with short-term rates, was at 1.71%, up from 1.68%.
+The two-year Treasury yield, which moves more on expectations of what the Federal Reserve will do with short-term rates, rose to 1.71% from 1.68%.

 On Wall Street, the losses were widespread.
 Big tech companies were some of the heaviest weights on the market.
-Chip and software companies slumped sharply, and both Micron Technology and Advanced Micro Devices were down more than 5%.
+Chip and software companies slumped sharply.
+Micron Technology fell 4.7% and Advanced Micro Devices slid 4.1%

-On the winning side was Amazon, which jumped 6.3% after it announced a 20-for-1 stock split and approved a program to buy back up to $10 billion of its stock.
+On the winning side was Amazon, which climbed 5.4% after it announced a 20-for-1 stock split and approved a program to buy back up to $10 billion of its stock.

 Continued market volatility is likely in the days ahead as the conflict rages in Ukraine.